-Every user has ten personal habits they’re working on to improve themselves.
+- Every user has ten personal habits they’re working on to improve themselves.
 So it’s not just another chore chart.
-Oh, and habits comprise 2/5 of your potential earnings each week.
+Oh, and habits comprise almost half of your potential earnings each week.

-Yearly budgets for each family member.
+- Yearly spending plans for each family member.
 If you’re going to earning money, you have to learn to budget it.
 It also gives you responsibility for your own life and your own expenses.